bveldhuyzen/bolus-sim/README.md

 #
-If you are a user of one of the devices ($DEVICE) 5 to 10, then please contact the manufacturer of your device, and consult your healthcare provider.
+If you are a user of one of the devices ($DEVICE) 5 to 10, then please contact the manufacturer of your device.
 The bolus calculator function is not adequately specified in the user guide.
 It cannot be confirmed if the device works as intended by the manufacturer.

 #